tajmone/Alan3-Italian/README.md

 # Acknowledgements

 Obviously, my gratitude goes in the first place to __Thomas Nilefalk__ and __Göran Forslund__, for creating Alan, and to __Anssi Räisänen__ for the Alan Standard Library.
-But I also want to thank Thomas and Anssi for their personal support for this project by answering my (many) questions and helping me out on the [Alan-IF discussion group at Yahoo].
+But I also want to thank them for their personal support for this project by answering my (many) questions and helping me out on the [Alan-IF discussion group at Yahoo].

 Special thanks to __S3RioUs JokER__, who is constantly helping me out translating terminology and library responses, and to __Leonardo Boselli__, whose expertise in implementing/translating IF tools to Italian has made him my target of choice when I need technical advise, help, and an informed expert opinion. _Grazie di cuore, senza di voi questo progetto sarebbe stata un'impresa alquanto solitaria!_